qitab/cl-protobufs/README.md

 -   `stream`: The stream to read from.
 By default, this is \*standard-input\*.
 -   `ignore-unknown-fields-p`: If true, silently ignore any unrecognized fields encountered when parsing.
 If `nil`, the parser will throw an error.

+## Known Deficiencies

+This is a non-exhaustive list of ways in which cl-protobufs doesn't currently meet the Protocol Buffers spec.

+*   Groups are not supported withone `oneof` fields.
+*   The `[deprecated=true]` field option is not supported.
+*   The JSON output for a message `M` should only include the fields and values contained in `M`.
+Instead it is wrapped in `M { ... }`.